KonnorRogers/rhino-editor/docs/src/_documentation/references/02-events.md

 <https://github.com/rails/rails/pull/52680>

 Direct Uploads now have the following events you can listen to in the editor.
-All of the events have the `event.attachmentManager` property which should have all the information you need to react appropriately.
+All of the events have the `event.attachmentUpload` property which should have all the information you need to react appropriately.

 - [x] - `rhino-direct-upload:start` - called when the upload starts.
 - [x] - `rhino-direct-upload:progress` - Called periodically as the editor progesses.